-- 8.46 The Executive prepares draft reasons for review and comment by the sitting Panel.
-The Executive aims to have reasons ready for distribution in draft form to parties within 5 business days of the Panel reaching a decision on a matter.
-However, reasons for decision may take longer to settle depending on such things as workload of the Panel (particularly if there are a series of applications in relation to a particular bid being considered contemporaneously), complexity of the issues, availability of members and urgency with which reasons are required by parties. - 8.47 Where a party has indicated that it might lodge an application for review of a decision at first instance, the Panel endeavours to provide parties with draft reasons for the original decision within 2 to 3 business days to allow the applicant access to the reasons with which to frame arguments in the review application. - 8.48 Once the reasons have been settled by the sitting Panel, they are circulated to parties for comment on factual accuracy and matters of unfair prejudice before they are published on the Panel's website.
-A media release is also published when the reasons are released.
+- 8.47 The Executive prepares draft reasons for review and comment by the sitting Panel.
+The Executive aims to have reasons ready for distribution in draft form to parties within 10 business days of the Panel reaching a decision on a matter.
+However, reasons for decision may take longer to settle depending on such things as workload of the Panel (particularly if there are a series of applications in relation to a particular bid being considered contemporaneously), complexity of the issues, availability of members and urgency with which reasons are required by parties. - 8.48 Where a party has indicated that it might lodge an application for review of a decision under section 657EA, the Panel is conscious that there can be difficulties in issuing full reasons within the 2 business day limit prescribed for the purpose of subsection 657EA(3) by Regulation 6.10.01 of the Corporations Regulations 2001 (Cth).
+Accordingly, to allow the applicant access to the arguments supporting the decision to allow them to frame arguments in the review application, the Panel will: